PISTIS-Solutions/github-actions-lab/multi-stage/demo-app-a/README.md

-# demo-app-a, changing app a
+# demo-app-a, changing app a.